rohanbhamri/AndroidPhpMySQLConnect/README.md

 # AndroidPhpMySQLConnect
-This project shows how to connect php and andorid
+This project shows how to connect php to andorid

+This project contains the basics of android and php, in this project you will learn to create a registeration and login of the user

 BELOW ARE ALL THE STEPS FOR CREATING THE APP WITH PHP CONNECTIVITY

 PHP Script :

 Step 1: create a folder named includes.

 Step 2: create a new file in includes folder named constants.php